Indian insurer Star Health cuts IPO size after tepid subscription

 Star Health did not immediately respond to a request from Reuters for comment.

-"The general feedback that we are getting right now is that the pricing was a bit too high.
-And possibly something should have been left for the investors on the table," the source said.

-Incorporated in 2005, Star Health offers coverage options for retail health, group health, personal accidents and overseas travel insurance.
+"Large IPOs could face headwinds going forward especially if they are seen as valued highly, leaving little on the table for IPO applicants," said Deepak Jasani, head of retail research at HDFC Securities.

+"Retail investors would prefer applying in smaller IPOs from companies with a sound business model," Jasani added.

-Since Paytm's dismal listing, demand has remained strong for much smaller IPOs from companies with established business models.
+Since Paytm's dismal listing, demand has remained strong for much smaller IPOs from companies with established businesses.

-Data analytics firm Latent View LATN.NS more than doubled in its listing after investors bid more than 300 times for the shares it offered in its $80 million IPO.

-(Reporting by Nupur Anand; Additional reporting by Anuron Kumar Mitra; Editing by David Evans)
+(Reporting by Nupur Anand, Rama Venkat, Shivani Singh, Abhirup Roy and Anuron Kumar Mitra; Editing by David Evans)

 ((Nupur.Anand@thomsonreuters.com; +9122 68414388;))